wyz0606/SimpleTowerDefence/README.md

 Unity: 2019.4.5f1  URP

-You can place a certain amount of turrents to defent your home from enemies.
+You can place a certain amount of turrents to defend your home from enemies.
 Try different tactics and formations to influence the enemies route and keep your home alive!
 Your home is able to recover itself in a very slow speed.

 Open TowerDefence scene and have fun!